gouania/README-Life-Occurrence-Explorer/README.md

 ##### Plants of the nightshade family (Solanaceae) occurring on the island of Corsica
 ![Solanaceae in Corsica](/images/LifeOccurrenceExample.gif "Solanaceae in Corsica")

-[https://youtu.be/ivQGk6uAwfk](A 2-minute video) presenting the tool is also available on YouTube
+[A 2-minute video](https://youtu.be/ivQGk6uAwfk) presenting the tool is also available on YouTube

 ------